IBM-Cloud/techxchange-labs/docs/ailab-1791/30-configure.md

 ## Examine GPU resources with PyTorch

-After starting your server, three sections appear in JupyterLab's launcher:
+After starting your server, these sections appear in JupyterLab's launcher:
 * Notebook
 * Console
 * Elyra - Elyra is a set of AI-centric extensions to JupyterLab Notebooks.